-- A. If the mailing address or places of use changed, was the license amended?
-[License Condition (L/C)] - B. If ownership changed or bankruptcy was filed, did the licensee obtain prior U.S. Nuclear Regulatory Commission (NRC) consent or notify the NRC?
-[10 CFR 30.34(b)] - C. If the licensee changed the radiation safety officer (RSO), was the license amended?
-(L/C) - D. Sealed Sources and Devices - 1.
+- a.
+If the mailing address or places of use and/or storage changed, was the license amended?
+[License Condition (L/C)] - b.
+If ownership changed or bankruptcy was filed, did the licensee obtain prior U.S. Nuclear Regulatory Commission (NRC) consent or notify the NRC?
+[10 CFR 30.34(b)] - c.
+If the licensee changed the radiation safety officer (RSO), was the license amended?
+(L/C) - d.
+Sealed Sources and Devices - 1.
 Does the license authorize all of the NRC-regulated radionuclides contained in the gauges possessed?
 (L/C) - 2.
 Are the gauges as described in the Sealed Source and Device (SSD) registration certificate?
-(L/C)
+(L/C) - 3.
+Are copies of (or access to) SSD registration certificates available?

-- 3. Are copies of (or access to) SSD registration certificates available? - 4.
-Are manufacturers' or distributors' manuals for operation and maintenance available?
+- 4. Are manufacturer's manuals for operation and maintenance available?
 (10 CFR 32.210) - 5.
 Are the actual uses of gauges consistent with the authorized uses listed on the license?
 (L/C) - 6.
-Are the locations of the gauges compatible with the "Conditions of Normal Use" and "Limitations and/or Other Considerations of Use" on the SSD registration certificates?
-(L/C) - E. Is the current inventory of material below the possession limits listed on the license?
+Are the locations of use of the gauges compatible with the "Conditions of Normal Use" and "Limitations and/or Other Considerations of Use" on the SSD registration certificates?
+(L/C) - e.
+Is the current inventory of material below the possession limits listed on the license?
 (L/C)